geckooooo/absclock/README.md

 ### To Do:

-* should the Meghalayan age be softcoded/calculated in the reference implementation?
 * consider subepoch, subperiod support
 * Rationalize Before Present (BP, prior to 1 Jan 1950 CE) and Before Common Era (BCE, prior to 1 CE).
 1,950-year differential. (possible solution: make it "BP - 1950" formally, which is effectively identical to unmodified BP)
 * Specifying timezone? (as arbitrary string appended to the hour or minute?)